bmhaskar/distribution-via-github-package-registry/README.md

 # distribution-via-github-package-registry
-This is a project demonstarting distribution of npm packages via github package registry
+This is strategy to do migration of monolith to React based UI with a project demonstarting distribution of npm packages via github package registry

 ## Problem